alan-turing-institute/ati_tm/topic_model_blog.md

 ### Challenges

 As mentioned at the beginning, the research topics displayed in the figure are a result of applying LDA to articles written by Turing fellows.
-Originally, the plan was to use only the article abstracts rather than the full texts, as these are easier to obtain.
+Originally, the plan was to use only article abstracts rather than full texts, as these are easier to obtain.
 However, in the context of this project, LDA performed significantly better when applied to full articles.
 That is, the topics were more interpretable.
 This is really not too surprising given the dataset was quite small.